What amenities are included with my room reservation?

 Resource Center provides a basic meeting-room style setup depending on the room(s) you reserve.
 Additional chairs and tables may be available if other rooms are not being used.
 You may not move the tables and chairs to suit your needs.
 Please include adequate set-up and clean-up time in your reservation.
 You may bring your own additional equipment as needed.
 Resource Center is not responsible for outside equipment.

-My group isn’t LGBTQ-oriented.
+My group isn’t LGBTQIA+-oriented.
 Can we still rent space?

 Of course.
-Resource Center welcomes all who are committed to maintaining the Center as a safe and affirming place for LGBTQ people and those living with HIV.
-Space is offered to non-partisan groups and individuals for purposes that are compatible with the Center’s mission of empowering the LGBTQ and HIV communities.
+Resource Center welcomes all who are committed to maintaining the Center as a safe and affirming place for LGBTQIA+ people and those living with HIV.
+Space is offered to non-partisan groups and individuals for purposes that are compatible with the Center’s mission of empowering the LGBTQIA+ and HIV communities.

 Can my for-profit company rent space?

-Businesses and individuals may rent space provided your group is non-partisan and compatible with the Center’s mission of empowering the LGBTQ and HIV communities.
+Businesses and individuals may rent space provided your group is non-partisan and compatible with the Center’s mission of empowering the LGBTQIA+ and HIV communities.

 I don’t feel safe.
 What should I do?